There are great islands. There are heavenly Caribbean islands. And then there is Anguilla.

 Do I need travel medical insurance for Anguilla?

-You are required to upload a proof of medical insurance (especially covering treatment related to coronavirus) before you are granted entry into the country.
+You are required to submit proof of travel medical insurance that covers COVID-19 upon arrival to Anguilla.
 Also, comprehensive travel medical insurance for Anguilla is recommended by experts.
 This ensures you are covered for all medical costs, including medical evacuation and repatriation.

 You can check the official portal for the most up-to-date information.